 Contributions are prescribed in Title 9 of the South Carolina Code of Laws.
-Upon recommendation by the actuary in the annual actuarial valuation, the PEBA board may adopt and present to the Budget and Control Board for approval an increase in the SCRS and PORS employer and employee contribution rates, but any such increase may not result in a differential between the employee and employer contribution rate that exceeds 2.9% of earnable compensation for SCRS and 5% for PORS.
-An increase in the contribution rates adopted by the board may not provide for an increase of more than one-half of 1% in any one year.
-If the scheduled employee and employer contribution schedule of the unfunded liabilities of the plans, the board shall increase the contribution rates in equal percentage amounts for the employer and employee as necessary to maintain the thirty-year amortization period; and, this increase is not limited to one-half of 1% per year.
+The PEBA board may increase the percentage rate in SCRS and PORS employer and employee contribution rates on the basis of the actuarial valuations, but any such increase may not result in a differential between the employee and total employer contribution rate that exceeds 2.9 percent of earnable compensation for SCRS and 5 percent for PORS.
+An increase in the contribution rates adopted by the board may not provide for an increase of more than one-half of one percent in any one year.
+If the scheduled employee and employer contributions provided in statute or the rates last adopted by the board are insufficient to maintain a thirty-year amortization schedule of the unfunded liabilities of the plans, the board shall increase the contribution rates in equal percentage amounts for the employee and employee as necessary to maintain the thirty-year amortization period; this increase is not limited to one-half of one percent per year.